ProjectileCaller2D

 Takes the following arguments:

-index: Element of the projectile_resources array that will be created by the AP engine.
+index: Element of the projectiles array that will be used by the AP engine.

 position: Start position of the projectile (In global coordinates).